Climate Jargon

 Solar cycle: Slight changes in the Sun’s energy over 11-year cycles with minor climate effects

-Solar power plant: Group of grid-connected solar panels in one area
+Solar power plant: Large group of solar panels in one area

 Solar radiation: Sunlight including infrared and ultraviolet

-Steam methane reforming (SMR): Making hydrogen using natural gas and steam, while releasing greenhouse gases
+Steam methane reforming (SMR): Making hydrogen using steam and natural gas with climate pollution

-Storm surge: Temporary sea level rise caused by a hurricane or storm blowing seawater toward shore
+Storm surge: Temporary rising seas caused by a hurricane or storm blowing seawater toward shore

-Streamflow: Volume of water passing someplace on a stream or river, often measured in cubic feet per second (cfs) or cubic meters per second
+Streamflow: Volume of water passing someplace on a stream or river

 Subsidence: Land dropping relative to its surroundings, often caused by pumping underground water